Education and Training Foundation Bursary Scheme

 - Writing for our membership journal InTuition, our e-newsletter or the SET website

-- Providing a case study or video of their experience.
+- Providing a case study, blog or video of their experience.

 Bursary application process: